 Freezing: I have not tried freezing this recipe, but have read mixed reviews about freezing cream-based sauces.
 I do not recommend freezing leftovers at this time.

-Cajun Shrimp Pasta Recipe Tips and Tricks
+Cajun Shrimp Pasta Recipe Tips

 - This is not a low-fat recipe.
 It’s not meant to be one, so please, do not make substitutes to try to make it “healthier.”
 Alfredo sauce is meant to be decadent—enjoy it!